Pimsleur vs Living Languages vs Rosetta Stone vs Assimil

 Learning languages has always been a passion for me.
 Let me give you an honest review for you some of the language courses out there in the market which I’ve personally used, in some for more than one language.

 I’ve used Pimsleur’s for quite a number of languages so far.
 And my experience with all of them have been highly positive.
-In each of them, you have a 30 minute lesson wherein you either repeat a sentence which is spoken, or you answer back in previously memorized.
+In each of them, you have a 30 minute lesson wherein you either repeat a sentence which is spoken, or you answer back with previously practiced phrase.

 It’s an all audio course.
 At first, this may be off-putting for some, but if you come to think of it, you never actually go out in the street with a book in your hand.
 At times, you’ll cover a lot more ground know what to say when you’re all flustered and words of the person you’re speaking to are pouring over you like a spray of machine gun fire, the kind of automatic response the PImsleur’s courses train you to do is exactly what you need.